randallmlough/simmer/README.md

 ## How to use
 For the CLI tool, add a `simmer.yml` (or `.json`) config file at the root of your project directory.
 Add your database credentials, and the tasks your wish Simmer to run.

-Once you are ready to generate your files simple invoke `simmer` in your command line
+Once you are ready to generate your files simple invoke `simmer` command in your command line

 ```shell script
 simmer